BenNeise/bennneise.github.io/_guides/using-confluence-to-document-your-platform.markdown

 ### How-to Guides

-How to guides are the easiest to create and decribe.
+How to guides are the easiest type of content to create and decribe, as they probably form the majority of existing content.

+* You will find a built-in template for How to guides in Confluence, by clicking the **...** to the right of the **Create** button used to create new pages.
 * The page title should start with "How to ..." this makes them easy to find, sort, and also focusses your mind on what you're helping the reader to do.
 * How to pages on the "internal" wiki will focus on how to do things like code promotion, or how to resolve common errors.
 * How to pages on the "external" wiki will focus on how to use the platform, and also how to resolve common errors